 Appropriate medical/HSE confirmation of the need to self-isolate and/or a diagnosis of COVID-19 will be required.
 In the event that written confirmation is not available, the recording of medical or HSE advice to self-isolate will take the form of a self-declaration.
 This does not mean that employees can voluntarily choose to self-isolate.
-Medical/HSE advice will be required, however the reporting of same may take the form of a self-declaration.
+Medical/HSE advice will be required, however the reporting of same may take the form of a self-declaration in certain circumstances, where it is accompanied by text message confirmation, for example.
 How this will work in practice will vary based on the unique circumstances of each employer.
 For example, employers may wish to implement a self-declaration form on return to work (see appendix 2 for a sample), which is completed by the employee and signed off by the employer.